blakedyblake/lunch-break/README.md

 The user can choose the Quantity and add the item to the cart.
 This sends an alert to show that it worked.
 Note: If the user adds the same item two different times, they do not come as separate rows on the current_orders table where the carts of all users are stored.
 Instead the new quantity is added to the old quantity.
 The To Cart button allows the user to see their cart.
 ![LoginPage](./src/images/Menu2.png)
-The menu database where the food items of all restaurants are stored
+The menu database where the food items of all restaurants are stored.
 ![LoginPage](./src/images/Menu3.png)
 ### Cart Page
 Presents all of the users cart from the current_orders table.